 Android TV boxes have become very popular media centers and are a great way to stream media to a TV.

-Some Android Boxes will not be able to play Netflix 1080p or HD streams since there are restrictions to protect the content.
+Some Android TV boxes will not be able to play Netflix 1080p or HD streams since there are restrictions to protect the content.

 Netflix HD 4K Android TV Box Requirements